The first interstellar comet may be the most primitive ever found

 The comet 2I / Borisov It was discovered by amateur astronomer Gennady Borisov in August 2019 and, a few weeks later, it was confirmed that it came from beyond the solar system.

 “2I / Borisov could represent the first truly pristine comet ever observed,” he says.
-Stefano Bagnulo, from the Armagh Observatory and Planetarium, in Northern Ireland (UK), which has led a new study on this object published today in Nature Communications.
+Stefano Bagnulo, from the Armagh Observatory and Planetarium, in Northern Ireland (United Kingdom), which has led a new study on this object published today in Nature Communications.

 Comet 2I / Borisov has most likely never passed close to a star, so it would be an unaltered relic of the gas and dust cloud in which it formed.